 The Department of English offers a program of study leading to the M.A. degree in English.
-Thesis and non-thesis options are available as well as a special concentration in the teaching of writing.
+Thesis and capstone options are available as well as the option to take a course in the fall with a concentration in the teaching of writing.

 The program is enhanced by the library facilities in Washington, D.C., especially the Folger Shakespeare Library, where our students take advanced courses with nationally and internationally known scholars in the early modern period and in the long 18th century.